Odsal Stadium: 1940–1979: Speedway and international rugby league

-1980-1990s: Bradford City and the return of Speedway
+1980–1996: Bradford City and the return of speedway

 The ground's clubhouse had to be refurbished when it was condemned in the mid-1980s.
 The social facilities were also upgraded at the same time.

-Speedway returned to Odsal in 1985 after a ten-year absence when it was selected by the FIM to host the 1985 World Final.
+Speedway returned to Odsal in 1985 after a ten-year absence when it was selected by the Fédération Internationale de Motocyclisme to host the 1985 World Final.

-Following the Valley Parade fire disaster of 1985, Bradford City played a handful of games at Leeds Road and Elland Road whilst the future of Valley Parade was decided.
-On 23 September 1985, a Football League delegation visited Odsal to view the stadium to pass it fit to host City's home games.
-Segregation fences were erected on the old Main Stand side and 1,000 uncovered seats were bolted onto the terracing – it was planned to install 7,000 in the future.
-Meanwhile, a further £1 million was spent to conform with new safety standards – bringing the total spent on Odsal to £3.5 million.
-New boundary walls, turnstiles, exit gates, a bus layby in Rooley Avenue and access road were added.
-Odsal played host to Bradford City's Division Two home games until December 1986.
-Odsal Stadium also held a modern-day attendance record for almost six years.
+Following the Valley Parade fire of 1985, Bradford City A.F.C. played a handful of games at Leeds Road and Elland Road while Valley Parade was being rebuilt.
+On 23 September 1985, a Football League delegation visited Odsal to evaluate its fitness to host City's home games.
+Segregation fences were erected on the old Main Stand side and 1,000 uncovered seats were bolted onto the terracing; it was planned to install 7,000 in the future.
+A further £1 million was spent to conform with new safety standards, bringing the total spent on Odsal to £3.5 million; new boundary walls, turnstiles, exit gates, a bus layby in Rooley Avenue and access road were added.
+Odsal played host to Bradford City's Second Division home matches until December 1986.

 Like most British stadia, Odsal had its capacity substantially reduced by the safety measures introduced in the 1990s following the Hillsborough disaster and the findings of the Taylor Report.